HL7/bulk-data/spec/export/index.md

       <td><span class="label label-info">optional</span></td>
       <td><span class="label label-info">required</span></td>
       <td>FHIR instant</td>
       <td>Resources will be included in the response if their state has changed after the supplied time (e.g.  if Resource.meta.lastUpdated is later than the supplied <code>_since</code> time).
-In the case of a Group level export, servers MAY return additional resources if the resource belongs to the patient compartment of a patient added to the Group after the supplied time (this behavior should be clearly documented  by the server).</td>
+In the case of a Group level export, servers MAY return additional resources modified prior to the supplied time if the resources belong to the patient compartment of a patient added to the Group after the supplied time (this behavior should be clearly documented  by the server).</td>
     </tr>
     <tr>
       <td><code>_type</code></td>